 News & Updates

-- The 2014-2015 FAFSA is now available!
+- The 2014-2015 FAFSA is still available!
 The first F in FAFSA stands for Free.
 UW-Whitewater does not endorse any company which requires payment for help filing the FAFSA.
 If you need help with your FAFSA, please contact us!
-High school seniors should consider attending a College Goal event!
-Wisconsin residents can visit this site for locations.
-Non-residents should check with their high school guidance counselor.

 - Check your To Do list in WINS for required documents.
 Any required forms can be found here.

 - Interest rates for Federal Direct Loans can be found here.

 Check out CashCourse for tips on:

 - Creating a budget